Shoelace Knots – How To Tie Your Shoes

 SECTION 2 – Secure Shoelace Knots

 Also known as the "Double Slip Knot", this is a secure shoelace knot with a simple, symmetrical method of tying: Cross two loops and pass them both through the "hole" in the middle.
-Great for serious sports or for securing slippery laces.
+This is a shoelace knot that won't come undone on its own!
 Recommended!

 Also known as the "Tibetan Trekking Knot" or "Sherpa Knot", this is the most common secure shoelace knot: Make a Standard Shoelace Knot, but before pulling tight, run the loop around and through the middle for a second time.